musket-ml/segmentation_training_pipeline/README.md

 #### Background Augmenter

-One interesting augentation option when doing background removal task is replacing backgrounds with random images, we support this with `BackgroundReplacer` augmenter:
+One interesting augentation option when doing background removal task is replacing backgrounds with random images.
+We support this with `BackgroundReplacer` augmenter:

 ```yaml
 augmentation: